exercism/java/concepts/strings/about.md

 // => c:\test.txt
 ```

 Finally, there are many ways to concatenate a string.
-The simplest one is the `+` operator
+The simplest one is the `+` operator:

 ```java
 String name = "Jane";